 Flooding due to earthquake events may result from dam failure, tectonic subsidence, discharge of groundwater, and diversion of surface drainage.
 Earthquake-induced flooding in the Marriott-Slaterville City is most likely to occur along the Weber River from possible dam failure upstream on either the Ogden or Weber River or ponding of shallow ground water due to tectonic subsidence.

+Water Quality

+Water quality in Utah is regulated by the Utah Division of Water Quality (UDWQ) through the issuance of permits to discharge to surface waters in the state.
+In general, the UDWQ has determined that surface and ground water quality in the area is good, and is currently meeting the County’s needs for culinary, industrial, fisheries, irrigation and other uses.
+In the long-run, protection of water resources can ensure that the area remains an attractive and viable place for residents and businesses.

 Flooding